fossasia/open-event-droidgen/apk-generator/v2/README.md

 ##### Running
 - `celery worker -A app.celery &` to start the celery worker in the background
-- `gunicorn app:app --worker-class eventlet -w 1` to start the app server
+- `gunicorn app:app` to start the app server